 Maarten Seghers makes objects, installations, performances and music.
 He has been an integral part of Needcompany since 2001.

 In his solo, ‘WHAT DO YOU MEAN WHAT DO YOU MEAN AND OTHER PLEASANTRIES’ (2014) he smartly and inimitably exposes art practices with apparent absurdity and with beauty and hilarity ploughed through the inevitability of our woes.
 This feast of feelings contains a human life full of love and tragedy.
 For this production he was nominated for the 2015 Prix Jardin d’Europe for choreographers in Vienna.

 In the performance ‘O or The Challenge Of This Particular Show Was To Have Words Ending In O’ (2016) Seghers confronts himself with the artists, musicians and dancers Fritz Welch, Simon Lenski, Nicolas Field and Mohamed Toukabri, for whom he wrote an invocatory song about the noisiness of comforting.

-In collaboration with: Nicolas Field, Rombout Willems
+From And With: Nicolas Field, Rombout Willems

-Coproduction: L'Auditori & Festival Grec de Barcelona, Malta Festival Poznań
+Coproduction: L'auditori & Festival Grec De Barcelona, Malta Festival Poznań

 With The Support From: Tax Shelter Measure Of The Belgian Federal Government, Casa Kafka Pictures Tax Shelter Empowered By Belfius – Isabelle Molhant, Valérie Daems, Christel Simons